 Artificial intelligence, machine learning and other computing technology increasingly allow us to make sense of messy and unstructured data.
 Making sense of messy data gives us the potential to make better decisions about everything.
 This includes decisions about how we structure our cities and how we do business.
 These decisions do not need to be just about money, but could also include social, cultural and climate objectives.

 Collective intelligence is expanding rapidly through global Ideas are moving around the globe at a rapidly accelerating rate.
 New ideas can open up solutions to challenges such as climate change.
-Jumping back to Anthony Giddens’s climate as well as arguing for a positive vision of the also claimed that we already have the technology that we need.
+Jumping back to Anthony Giddens’s climate as well as arguing for a positive vision of the future, he also claimed that we already have the technology that we need.
 The challenges he argues, are: political, economic and sociological.
 More detail is outlined in his book ‘The Politics of Climate Change’ and on this video

 For me, one of the most exciting areas of collective intelligence is where it connects with artificial intelligence.
 It connects through the idea of symbiotic computing.
 Here we have people and computers interacting together to create new ideas and new knowledge.
 This may seem like some far off science fiction inspired idea, until we think of what is already possible.
 Google already adjusts the results of your internet search based upon your past activity, Facebook tailors adverts based on your activity and location.
 I should stress that it is the interaction of people with computers and with each other through computers that I find exciting.
 Deferring control them is something that I believe could have some dystopian consequences.
 Some thoughts about human computer interaction is outlined in this talk